mindspore-ai/docs/install/mindspore_ascend310_install_source_en.md

 - If you want to configure an environment that can compile MindSpore on a EulerOS 2.8 with Ascend AI processor software package installed, you may use [automatic installation script](https://gitee.com/mindspore/mindspore/raw/r1.7/scripts/install/euleros-ascend-source.sh) for one-click configuration, see [Environment Preparation-automatic, recommended](#environment-preparation-automatic-recommended) section.
 The automatic installation script will install the dependencies required to compile MindSpore.

-- If some dependencies, such as Python and GCC, have been installed in your system, it is recommended to install manually by referring to the installation steps in the [Environment Preparation-manual](#environment-preparation-manual) section.
+- If your system is Ubuntu 18.04/CentOS 7.6, or some dependencies, such as Python and GCC, have been installed in your system, it is recommended to install manually by referring to the installation steps in the [Environment Preparation-manual](#environment-preparation-manual) section.

 ## Environment Preparation-automatic recommended